nihan-98716/Multi-Session-RAG-Chatbot-with-PostgreSQL-pgvector/README.md

 ## 📖 Detailed Setup Guide

 Follow these instructions strictly to deploy the application on any system.
+(Cannot be run inside a venv)

 ### 1. Prerequisites